n3oltd/support/docs/01-engage/02-accounts/08-closing-accounts/index.md

 sidebar_position: 8
 ---

-Deleting an account in ENGAGE is quite quick and simple.
-But if you want to come back and create an account(link), your always welcome!
+Deleting an account in Engage is quite quick and simple.
+But you can always come back to create an account(link) again.

 ## Close your Account

-1. From the [ENGAGE dashboard](https://beta.n3o.cloud/eu1/engage/dashboard), click the **Quick Search** bar and search the account you wish to delete.
+1. From the <K2Link route="dashboard" text="Engage Dashboard" isEngage />, click the **quick search box** in the header and search for the account you wish to delete.

 ![Search Account Video](../01-searching-accounts/search-account-video.gif)